Renee-Chen/pixel-art-maker/README.md

 ## How to Launch
 To launch the application:
-(1) Download, extract and open the index.html in the browser (or) (2) Launch the live link from the browser
+1. Download, extract and open the index.html in the browser (or)
+2. Launch the live link from the browser

 ## Main Features
-(1) The user can enter the grid size of his choice.
+1. User can enter the grid size of his choice and click "Submit" to draw the grid.
-(2) A ColorPicker is launched when the user tries to change and pick colors.
+2. Cell color can be chosen using the ColorPicker.
-(3) On clicking a cell twice, the cell color reverts to white.
+3. On clicking a cell twice, the cell color reverts to white.
-(4) "Reset" button will bring the app back to the empty screen.
+4. "Reset" button will bring the app back to the empty screen.